-- Best Western El Sitio Hotel & Casino: right in downtown with 2 pools, casino and bar-restaurant.
-Starts at around $100 USD.
+- Best Western El Sitio Hotel: Right in downtown with 2 pools, casino and bar-restaurant.

-- Boyeros Hotel & Conference Center: One of the older hotels right in downtown with swimming pool, conference room, jacuzi and typical restaurant.
-A double room starts at $70 USD.
+- Boyeros Hotel: One of the older hotels right in downtown with swimming pool, conference room, jacuzzi and typical restaurant.

-- Hotel Del Rio: Small but modern hotel in a gated community so it is safer.
+- Hotel Del Rio: Small but modern hotel in a gated community.
 Has balconies and restaurant.
-Double room starts at $45 and $55 USD.

 Liberia, Costa Rica Restaurants

-- Marisqueria Sabor Porteno: A local favorite for seafood and steak.
+- Sabor Porteño Restaurante: A local favorite for seafood and steak.
 Nice spacious restaurant.
+Big portions!

-- Restaurante Tierra Mar: Another local favorite for seafood.
+- Restaurante Tierra Mar: Another local favorite for seafood and meat.

 - Mariajuana Restaurante: Casual bar restaurant with yummy cocktails and beer.
 Also has a local and international menu.